Next Level Programme

 - Include a Nomination Form completed by your employer (if you’re an employee) or a recent referee (if you’re a freelancer).

-- A panel of LAS Trustees will select a shortlist of applicants for interview.
+- A small panel of LAS Trustees will select a shortlist of applicants for interview.
 Their decision is final.

 - The panel will assess applicants based on the eligibility criteria and the quality of the responses in the candidates’ application and nomination forms, which will be anonymised for the selection process.